 Yes.
 Graduate students in the GPS division are expected to TA one term per year.
 Caltech is on the quarter system and has three "teaching" terms: fall, winter, and spring.
 We do not require our first-year students to serve as TA's.
 Most of the classes for which GPS students serve as TAs are graduate level classes, and these are an excellent opportunity to hone your experience as an instructor.

-Graduate students are paid a stipend of $36,500 a year (as of 2020-2021, this typically increases annually to account for cost-of-living increases in Pasadena).
+Graduate students are paid a stipend of $45,000 a year (starting October 1, 2023).
+This typically increases annually to account for cost-of-living increases in Pasadena.
 Stipends are uniform across GPS and do not depend on whether the student is serving as a teaching assistant.
 Caltech also offers a subsidized health insurance plan that covers a majority of physical and mental health needs as well as a Health Center on campus.
 There is also subsidized dental and vision insurance available.